NVIDIA-Omniverse/usd-plugin-samples/README.md

 Currently, the repository hosts example USD schemas along with a set of tools that can be used to generate schema code and templates that can be used for both CMake and Premake to build the plug-ins using compiler / linker settings consistent with those used when building USD libraries.
 As more samples become available, they will be added to this repository.
 Feel free to fork this repository, delete the portions you don't need, and customize the remaining in whatever way suits your USD environment.

+## Prerequisites

+To build the sample as is contained in this repository, a few things are required:

+- Standard C++ build tools for your platform (e.g. Visual Studio, g++)
+- `cmake` (to create makefiles and invoke the build tools)
+- `curl` (to use the NVIDIA tool `packman` to pull down dependency packages - see below

 ## General Project Structure

 The repository is structured as follows: